 A pilot session removes all this pain.
 Because feedback is being delivered in the context of developing the discussion guide it isn’t taken as personal.
 It can also be worked on, fine tuned and then added so is included in the final immersion.
 That makes sure the moderator knows exactly what they are doing and you are confident in them.

-Anyone who has watched remote research with an 8-hour time difference knows, you struggle to bring your a-game.
+Anyone who has watched international design research with an 8-hour time difference knows, you struggle to bring your a-game.
 Sometimes you can’t watch at all.
 Sometimes your team doesn’t show up, or the connection is poor.
 There are a whole host of reasons why you should plan to not be there and a pilot session is the primary solution.

 When the research language is different to the client teams, we use a simultaneous translator.
 Their role is to listen in the research language (say Chinese) and speak out loud in the audience language (say English).
 Simultaneous translators like to work in teams of two because it is hard work.
 If you are lucky, you will find one happy to work alone.